 Google will map out the fastest directions for you, with live data to update your navigation, but it doesn’t offer optimization software.
 This means that it’s not the best route planner for improving efficiency when there’s more than one stop involved.

-FedEx and UPS are international delivery services and use their own software brands to optimize the routes taken by their delivery drivers.
+FedEx and UPS are international delivery services and use their own dynamic route planning software brands to optimize the routes taken by their delivery drivers.
 You can use FedEx and UPS to send out your packages and goods, but they don’t offer route planning apps.

 The best way is to use a smart tool (such as those discussed here) to plan your path for you.
 Your route planner should use live traffic data to plan your trip.
 The delivery industry relies on this kind of software.

-If your business depends on delivery services, you can make big savings and improve customer experience by optimizing your delivery routes.
+If your business depends on delivery services, you can make big savings and improve customer experience by optimizing your delivery routes with routing apps.